BriantOliveira/Neuroscience-simulation-notes/chapter1.md

 The first approach to build circuits of the brain is to establish a data hierarchy and there is a reason that we actually approach simulation neuroscience at the micro circuit level.

 It is because it kind of is in the middle between brain regions and the whole brain, and cells and molecules and so you actually capture how do you integrate the components into higher level components.
 So it is relatively simple rules for how do you approach data.
 You establish a data hierarchy.

+Start with the Ion which are membrane protein that allow specific ions to flow through and in either directions or whichever directions, and as they try to flow through, they change the voltage of the membrane of the neuron and collectively they will shape the way that the neurons behaves.